libxsmm/libxsmm/README.md

 # [LIBXSMM](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf)
 [![License](https://img.shields.io/badge/license-BSD3-blue.svg)](LICENSE) [![Travis CI](https://travis-ci.org/hfp/libxsmm.svg?branch=master "Master branch build status")](https://github.com/hfp/libxsmm/archive/master.zip) [![Travis Mirror](https://badge.buildkite.com/63b5dc4095f460f1c011ae782f8e67ec0b8a6a9732d8abe3c7.svg)](https://buildkite.com/intel/intel-2017 "Build status")

 LIBXSMM is a library for small dense and small sparse matrix-matrix multiplications as well as for deep learning primitives such as small convolutions targeting Intel Architecture.
 Small matrix multiplication kernels are generated for the following instruction set extensions: Intel&#160;SSE, Intel&#160;AVX, Intel&#160;AVX2, IMCI (KNCni) for Intel&#160;Xeon&#160;Phi coprocessors ("KNC"), and Intel&#160;AVX&#8209;512 as found in the Intel&#160;Xeon&#160;Phi processor family&#160;(Knights Landing "KNL") and Intel&#160;Xeon processors (Skylake-E "SKX").
-Historically small matrix multiplications were only optimized for the Intel&#160;Many Integrated Core Architecture "MIC") using intrinsic functions, meanwhile optimized assembly code is targeting all aforementioned instruction set extensions (static code generation), and Just&#8209;In&#8209;Time (JIT) code generation is targeting Intel&#160;AVX and beyond.
+Historically small matrix multiplications were only optimized for the Intel&#160;Many Integrated Core Architecture "MIC") using intrinsic functions, meanwhile optimized assembly code is targeting all afore mentioned instruction set extensions (static code generation), and Just&#8209;In&#8209;Time (JIT) code generation is targeting Intel&#160;AVX and beyond.
 Optimized code for small convolutions is JIT-generated for Intel&#160;AVX2 and Intel&#160;AVX&#8209;512.

 **What is the background of the name "LIBXSMM"?** The "MM" stands for Matrix Multiplication, and the "S" clarifies the working domain i.e., Small Matrix Multiplication.
 The latter also means the name is neither a variation of "MXM" nor an eXtreme Small Matrix Multiplication but rather about Intel Architecture (x86) - and no, the library is [64&#8209;bit only](https://github.com/hfp/libxsmm/issues/103#issuecomment-256887962).
 The spelling of the name might follow the syllables of libx\\/smm, libx'smm, or libx&#8209;smm.

-**What is a small matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M&#160;N&#160;K)<sup>1/3</sup>&#160;\<=&#160;128 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
+**What is a small matrix multiplication?** When characterizing the problem-size using the M, N, and K parameters, a problem-size suitable for LIBXSMM falls approximately within (M&#160;N&#160;K)<sup>1/3</sup>&#160;\<=&#160;128 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
 The library is typically used to generate code up to the specified [threshold](#auto-dispatch).
 Raising the threshold may not only generate excessive amounts of code (due to unrolling in M and K dimension), but also miss to implement a tiling scheme to effectively utilize the cache hierarchy.
-For auto-dispatched problem sizes above the configurable threshold, LIBXSMM is falling back to BLAS.
+For auto-dispatched problem-sizes above the configurable threshold, LIBXSMM is falling back to BLAS.

 **What about "medium-sized" matrix multiplication?** A more recent addition are GEMM routines which are parallelized using OpenMP (`libxsmm_?gemm_omp`).
-These routines leverage the same specialized kernel routines as the small matrix multiplications, in-memory code generation (JIT), and automatic code/parameter dispatch but they are implementing a tile-based multiplication scheme i.e., a scheme suitable for larger problem sizes.
+These routines leverage the same specialized kernel routines as the small matrix multiplications, in-memory code generation (JIT), and automatic code/parameter dispatch but they are implementing a tile-based multiplication scheme i.e., a scheme suitable for larger problem-sizes.

 **How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses BLAS to carry out matrix multiplications, one may use the [Call Wrapper](#call-wrapper), and measure the application performance e.g., time to solution.
 However, the latter can significantly improve when using LIBXSMM's API directly.
 To check whether there are applicable GEMM-calls, the [Verbose Mode](#verbose-mode) can help to collect an insight.
 Further, when an application uses [Intel&#160;MKL&#160;11.2](https://registrationcenter.intel.com/en/forms/?productid=2558) (or higher), then running the application with the environment variable MKL_VERBOSE=1 (`env MKL_VERBOSE=1 ./workload > verbose.txt`) can collect a similar insight (`grep -a "MKL_VERBOSE DGEMM(N,N" verbose.txt | cut -d'(' -f2 | cut -d, -f3-5"`).

 **What is a small convolution?** In the last years, new workloads such as deep learning and more specifically convolutional neural networks (CNN) emerged, and are pushing the limits of today's hardware.
 One of the expensive kernels is a small convolution with certain kernel sizes (3, 5, or 7) such that calculations in the frequency space is not the most efficient method when compared with direct convolutions.
 LIBXSMM's current support for convolutions aims for an easy to use invocation of small (direct) convolutions, which are intended for CNN training and classification.
 The [Interface](#interface-for-convolutions) is currently ramping up, and the functionality increases quickly towards a broader set of use cases.

 ## Interface for Matrix Multiplication
-The interface of the library is *generated* according to the [Build Instructions](#build-instructions), and it is therefore **not** stored in the code repository.
+The interface of the library is *generated* per the [Build Instructions](#build-instructions), and it is therefore **not** stored in the code repository.
 Instead, one may have a look at the code generation template files for [C/C++](https://github.com/hfp/libxsmm/blob/master/src/template/libxsmm.h) and [FORTRAN](https://github.com/hfp/libxsmm/blob/master/src/template/libxsmm.f).

-In order to initialize the dispatch-table or other internal resources, an explicit initialization routine helps to avoid lazy initialization overhead when calling LIBXSMM for the first time.
-The library deallocates internal resources at program exit, but also provides a companion to the aforementioned initialization (finalize).
+To initialize the dispatch-table or other internal resources, an explicit initialization routine helps to avoid lazy initialization overhead when calling LIBXSMM for the first time.
+The library deallocates internal resources at program exit, but also provides a companion to the afore mentioned initialization (finalize).

 ```C
 /** Initialize the library; pay for setup cost at a specific point. */